-Our 2011 Equity Incentive Plan, or 2011 Plan, was adopted by our board of directors on February 23, 2011, and has been approved by our stockholders prior to completion of this offering.
-Our 2011 Plan replaces our 2008 Plan described below.
+Our 2011 Equity Incentive Plan, or 2011 Plan, was adopted by our board of directors on February 23, 2011, and we expect our stockholders to approve the 2011 Plan prior to completion of this offering.
+Subject to stockholder approval, the 2011 Plan will become effective on the effective date of the registration statement of which this prospectus is a part.
+Our 2011 Plan will replace our 2008 Plan described below.